Mental Disability Attorneys in Salt Lake City, Utah

 If this sounds familiar, are you seeing a counselor or psychiatrist?
 Have you been in the hospital due to mental impairments?
 Are you on mental health medications?
 If you have mental impairments that stop you from interacting with others or keeping a schedule, you might qualify for disability.

 YOU CAN GET FREE TREATMENT FOR YOUR MENTAL DISABILITY

 Many people have mental impairments and physical impairments that qualify them for monthly disability payments.
+However, benefits are only available for those who get treatment.
 If you have mental illness, seek treatment from a counselor.
 If you have insurance, you can also hire a psychologist or psychiatrist.
 Even if you don’t have enough money to get treatment, there is a solution.
 Free and low cost healthcare clinics can be found on our website under the heading Client Forms.
 Call the clinics in your area and ask if they will treat you for free or give you a low cost plan.

 Depression or Anxiety due to pain from a physical illness, may prevent you from working.
 As such, all of your impairments should be part of the disability analysis.
 Contact our office and we can tell you whether your mental impairments qualify you for disability benefits.
 We can help you file your application with the Social Security Administration at ssa.gov.
 You cannot get benefits unless you apply.
 Therefore, every day you wait to apply for benefits is a day you are losing money that belongs to you.

 LIST OF MENTAL DISABILITIES THAT QUALIFY FOR BENEFITS.